-Hence, in this paper, our contribution is to define a data preprocessing procedure for the business process monitoring data set to suit the deep TPP models.
+Hence, in this paper, we contribute to defining a data preprocessing procedure for the business process monitoring data set to suit the deep TPP models and evaluating different combinations of TPP methods regarding the history encoders and CIFs.
 We experiment to evaluate the capability and ability of deep TPP models on the predictive business process monitoring datasets.